 It can be challenging to deduce whether or not we are autistic, because even a lot of professionals are not fully aware yet of who we are.
 Additionally, since we have only one frame of reference, it can sometimes take many years to understand just in what ways we are different.
-Martin realized he has Asperger syndrome when he was 19, whereas I was 47 when I came to realize I’m autistic!
+Martin realized he is autistic when he was 19, whereas I was 47 when I came to realize I’m autistic!

 As such, I figured some guidance might offer a lot of people some help—and potentially, a much earlier diagnosis.

 Regardless of whether we suspect we might be autistic, I think what happens, in general, is that we feel different in several—if not many—ways, among which:

 - Social differences — Being lower in social motivation, not understanding small talk, prone to overlook or ignore certain social conventions, etc.

 - Communication differences — Clumsy conversation, literal interpretations, using technical language, etc.

 - Cognitive differences — Not caring about things that neurotypicals care about, and being deeply engaged with learning about our special interests.